Lamar Stevens: Memphis Grizzlies (2024)

 On February 7, 2024, the Celtics traded Stevens and two second-round picks to the Memphis Grizzlies in exchange for Xavier Tillman.

 Motor City Cruise (2024–2025)

 On September 30, 2024, Stevens signed with the Detroit Pistons, but was waived on October 17.
 On October 29, he joined the Motor City Cruise.

 Second stint with Grizzlies (2025)

 On February 21, 2025, Stevens signed a 10-day contract with the Memphis Grizzlies.
 After completing a second 10-day contract, on March 13, Stevens signed a standard NBA contract to remain with the Grizzlies for the remainder of the 2024-2025 season.
 On April 13, Stevens scored a career-high 31 points, as the Grizzlies clinched a 132-97 win in their reserve-heavy regular season finale against the Dallas Mavericks.

-Paris Basketball (2025–present)
+Paris Basketball (2025–2026)

-On July 22, 2025, Stevens signed with Paris Basketball of the LNB Pro A.
+On July 22, 2025, Stevens signed with Paris Basketball of the LNB Élite and EuroLeague.

+Partizan (2026–present)

+On July 22, 2026, Stevens signed a two–year deal with Partizan of the Serbian SuperLeague, the ABA League, and the EuroLeague.